Enkrypton/jekyll-main-site/_guides/uwu_samurai.md

 *  You can use Enpi if you are not in the middle of a combo during Awoken Landslides
 *  You can Third Eye the Second Geocrush with similar 4-5 second timing after the jump
 *  Do your rotation as per normal here as if you have your burst, use Meikyo Shisui and so forth
-*  Hit the healer jail with Midare if it will not cost you a GCD, otherwise use it on Titan then focus the Healer jail
+*  Hit the Healer jail with Midare if it will not cost you a GCD, otherwise use it on Titan then focus the Healer jail
-*  Use Feint after the 4th or 5th Tumult here if your Tank is not using invuln here, these tank busters hit hard and you can help out by using Feint
+*  Use Feint after the 4th or 5th Tumult here if your Tank is not using invuln, these tank busters are physical damage and you can help out by using Feint
-*  After seeing the "table-flipper" tank buster you can run up with your tanks if you do Mario Kart strat for uptime
+*  After seeing the "table-flipper" tank buster you can run up with your tanks if your group does Mario Kart strat for uptime, make sure to use Sprint to make things easier
 *  Third Eye any Tumults that happen for free Seigan procs
 *  You can delay Iaijitsus during plumes if you are unsure about slidecasting, the safest time to Iaijitsu is right when the plumes spawn
 *  You can Third Eye Magitek Bits' initial hit as well, the timing is 5-6 seconds after seeing the AoE marker